 Do you have a special place you like to go to when trying to tap into your creative juices?

-And here are the notes about this that I wrote down at the time.
-The elements she highlights are among the 62 that she identified in her book as being part of the creative process: “Law enforcement is definitely not somewhere you immediately think of when thinking of creativity, but I think Robert’s story proves how it really does have multiple faces.
-If Robert’s back stories and his Imagination (Im) had been lacking, the bad guys would have run rings around him.
+So how does this tie into my book?
+Well, if Robert’s back stories and his Imagination (Im) had been lacking, the bad guys would have run rings around him.
 Knowledge (K) and Memory (Me) were equally as important, whilst Preparation (Pp), Analysis (An), Courage (Cg) and establishing Trust (T) with the criminals were also key.
-The list goes on!”
+The list goes on!